PIM

 Engagement is crucial for securing sales and retaining customers.
 Keeping shoppers entertained while they explore your products — and giving them a way to interact with your brand — can ensure they come back time and time again.

-As Tech at Meta reports, Starbucks has used AR to engage its customers by allowing them to scan their cups with their smartphones to create an animated scene.
+As Tech at Meta reports, Starbucks has used AR in the past to engage its customers by allowing them to scan their cups with their smartphones to create an animated scene.

 Customer relationships extend beyond the initial purchase.
 Securing long-term loyalty requires providing relevant content to shoppers to continue reminding them why they bought your product — and why they should buy from you again.

-Francesco Rinaldi has implemented an AR app that provides recipes and additional information about the brand’s sauces when a customer points their phone at the face of Mrs. Rinaldi.
+For example, food brand Francesco Rinaldi implemented an AR app that provides recipes and additional information about the brand’s sauces when a customer points their phone at the face of Mrs. Rinaldi.

 Video Source: Twisted Rope

-There are multiple types of brands and retailers that are using AR to enhance the customer experience.
-Research by Eclipse found that 77% of people who use AR do so to see product differences — like variations of colors and styles — because they can see these differences up-close, at different angles, and in their own space.
+Multiple types of brands and retailers are using AR to enhance the customer experience.
+Most shoppers use AR to see product differences — like variations of colors and styles — because they can see these differences up close, at different angles, and in their own space.

-Combined with the use cases above, these stats show that AR is most helpful for brands and retailers that sell large items, products that have different color variations, and items (like clothes and makeup) that customers will likely want to try on.
+Because of this use case, AR in retail is typically most helpful for brands and retailers that sell large items, products that have different color variations, and items (like clothes and makeup) that customers will likely want to try on.

 Given these insights, here are some verticals that can benefit from AR technology:

 As technology advances and competition increases, retailers are having to get creative with how they engage and attract customers.
-AR provides a powerful way to show customers what products look like in their own space, while removing many of the friction points in the shopping process — such as trying on clothes, choosing the right color, and measuring furniture.
+Augmented reality in retail provides a powerful way to show customers what products look like in their own space while removing many of the friction points in the shopping process — such as trying on clothes, choosing the right color, and measuring furniture.

 If you haven’t already experimented with AR in your brick-and-mortar store or on your ecommerce site, now’s the time to do so.
-Threekit’s research shows that only 1% of retailers are currently using AR or VR in their customer buying experience.
 By implementing this technology in new and exciting ways, you can get ahead of the curve and stand out amongst your competitors.

 Lizzie Davey (she/her) is a freelance writer and content strategist for ecommerce software brands.
 Her specialty is combining customer research with actionable copy to create pieces that people actually want to read.
 Over the past 10 years, she's worked with top industry brands to bring their vision to life and build...